Olivia Chen, NP

 Online Learning - Visit Website

-The University of New Hampshire's online Doctor of Nursing Practice (DNP) program in Adult-Gerontology Acute Care Nurse Practitioner prepares experienced nurses to become advanced healthcare leaders.
-This comprehensive 76-credit program transforms registered nurses into specialized acute care practitioners, ready to serve in complex hospital and ambulatory settings.
-Students gain critical skills in diagnostic reasoning, clinical management, and evidence-based practice, with opportunities to complete 500 clinical hours and develop a scholarly project.
-Graduates are positioned to sit for national certification and pursue diverse career paths in critical care, trauma centers, and specialty clinics.
+UNH's online Doctor of Nursing Practice in Adult-Gerontology Acute Care Nurse Practitioner is a 76-credit program designed to elevate registered nurses into specialized acute care practitioners.
+The curriculum develops critical skills in diagnostic reasoning, clinical management, and evidence-based practice.
+Students complete 500 clinical hours and a scholarly project, preparing for national certification and diverse career paths in critical care, trauma centers, and specialty clinics.
+With an asynchronous format and small class sizes, the program offers flexibility for working professionals while emphasizing leadership skill development and advanced healthcare practice.

 Online Learning - Visit Website